DataDog/datadog-agent/docs/public/components/testing.md

 # Testing components

-Testing is an essential part of the development process, and it’s a critical part of the software development life cycle.
-Throughout this page will cover everything you need to know about testing components.
+Testing is an essential part of the software development life cycle.
+This page covers everything you need to know about testing components.

-One of the core benefits of using components is that each component isolate the internal logic behind its interface.
-We should focus on asserting that each implementatioin behaves correctly.
+One of the core benefits of using components is that each component isolates its internal logic behind its interface.
+Focus on asserting that each implementation behaves correctly.

-To recapitulate form the [previous page](creating-components.md).
-We created a component that compresses the payload before sending it to the Datadog backend.
-The component had twop separate implementations.
+To recap from the previous page, a component was created that compresses the payload before sending it to the Datadog backend.
+The component had two separate implementations.

-This our components interface:
+This is the component's interface:

 === ":octicons-file-code-16: comp/compression/def/component.go"
     ```go